IK Multimedia T-Racks 5 – Mastering new ground

 Let’s have a quick look through the four new devices included with T-Racks 5.

 The big yellow ‘One‘ was my first test unit of the new devices.
-Its a mastering compressor with a very soft and wide sound, as to be expected.
+It’s a mastering processor with a very soft and wide sound, as to be expected.
 The large push dial is a simple compression effect that balances in and output.
 It has a very natural and almost transparent sound, mostly all you need for master bus levelling.
 The air, body and focus work on high, mid and low-frequency bands as expected.
 A transient shaper is included, a bass punch tightens up the low 100k range, plus an analogue adds harmonic distortion, in theory creating a little warmth and character.
 Finally, a stereo width control works well with minor enhancements, just not too much or you’ll induce phasing.
 An excellent, one-stop-shop really for final mix polishing.
 I really like the basic punch dial mostly, I’m quite surprised how transparent it is on full mixes.

 The Dyna-Mu is a tube compressor for taming individual track dynamics rather than busses like the One.
 This is a very aggressive compressor, but quite forgiving and won’t bite your head off if you want to push it hard.
 It can be somewhat transparent in lower settings, but anything pushing over 4-6db in reduction will introduce a fair amount of colour.
 The dials have no indicators other than vague position markers, so everything is done by ear – basically, the way it should be done with this kind of compressor.